 There are a number of options.
-At El Halev, we believe that the goal of a self-defense course is to expand our students’ options, giving them greater freedom to choose how to respond.
-(That’s why one of the courses is called, “The Freedom to Choose.”)
+In the type of self-defense I teach–known as empowerment self-defense–we believe that the goal of a self-defense course is to expand our students’ options, giving them greater freedom to choose how to respond.

 Some options we don’t need to teach anybody: